xchem/fragalysis-stack-kubernetes/services/README.md

     systemctl status ${SERVICE}

-And inspect detailed logs with: -
+And inspect any detailed logs with: -

-    sudo journalctl -u ${SERVICE}
+    sudo journalctl -u ${SERVICE} -f